FUB-HCC/Innovonto-Solutionmap/README.md

 ## Backend
 The backend is built in Python3, using flask as a server.
+It provides a REST-API for the frontend.
 For machine learning scikit-learn, tensor-flow are used.

 ###Starting the Server